aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 Endpoint:

-- The first option uses a Python-based server that allows you to specify your own custom input and output handling functions in a python script.
+- The first option uses a Python-based server that allows you to specify your own custom input and output handling functions in a Python script.
 This is the default option.

   See `Deploying to Python-based Endpoints <deploying_python.rst>`_ to learn how to use this option.